emipa606/FalloutRacesPlayableGhoul/README.md

 They generate very little body heat and are susceptible to the cold.
 They are all staggeringly ugly (or in 1.1 start with -2 Beauty) and that is why most people dislike them.
 They are naturally found in the Outlander Factions at approximately 1/4 the time of normal humans.
-They also don&apos;t eat as much, needing only 67% the normal amount of food.
+They also don't eat as much, needing only 67% the normal amount of food.
 They are immune to the toxic fallout.
 They generate less leather as their skin is already peeling off.